-The modules are at the center of AntillesTM, and are discussed more in depth in The Core of Antilles section on page 14.
+The modules are at the center of AntillesTM, and are discussed more in depth in section on page 14.
 Each module is intended to do a specific task, usually only relying on other core modules.

-Every installation of Antilles includes A set of default modules for the basic setup of the site.
-Extra, or custom, modules are unique to some website installations.
+There is a set of default modules with every installation of Antilles for the basic setup of the site, along with extra, or custom modules.
+These custom modules are unique to some installations of Antilles.